 Hairless dogs are always getting a reaction, whether it is a curious, good or bad one, there is always a reaction when people see an American Hairless Terrier, Chinese Crested, Hairless Khala, Peruvian Inca Orchid (PIO) or Xoloitzcuintle.
 Well, one woman decided to have an artistic approach with these hairless dogs.

 Her name, Sophie Gamand, is on everybody’s lips in the dog show industry.
-She has released and announced “Prophecy”, a series of hairless dogs that she made by calling hairless dog owners and breeder.
+She has released and announced “Prophecy”, a series of hairless dogs that she made by calling hairless dog owners and breeders.
 She wants to explore the unique beauty of hairless dogs who often, are mocked and called names.

 Those who find them ugly should have an attentive look at her work — these dogs are beautiful, funny, sexy… Far from being ugly, hairless dogs are fascinating, especially once you look beyond their unusual appearance.